We believe in making your every journey the experience of a lifetime!

 After 11 years in Tanzania, Sean and his wife moved to call Australia home in 2016.
 They have two young children and are very much enjoying bringing up a new generation of world explorers.
 In fact, Sean has grown particularly passionate about showing all new travellers the places he has loved and seeing them again through fresh eyes.
 Africa is his specialty and he finds great reward in designing personalised itineraries and tours.
 For him, it’s the next best thing to being out there when he can’t be out there himself and he loves to trade stories with the many clients who return to Journeys Worldwide again and again.

-We can’t remember when Margaret joined the team, but we know it was before 2000 – so about 20 years ago.
+We can’t remember when Margaret joined the team, but we know it was before 2000 – so over 20 years ago.

 Margaret has been travelling the world personally and professionally as an executive tour director for over 30 years and has led well-over 100 trips, both internationally and within Australia, having been on the Trans-Siberian railway, through Russia, Jordan, through most (all?) the -stan countries and across through all of the countries such as China, Japan, Taiwan etc.